mgcvale/opensync-backend/README.md

-# Hyprsync-backend
+# opensync-backend

-This is the source code for the backend API for the Hyprsync project, made using mongoose with C.
+This is the source code for the backend API for the opensync project, made using mongoose with C.

 ## Building